Evidence for interacting dark energy from BOSS: Model

-In order to gain some intuition before performing the proper statistical analysis, let us see whether the measured value of the Hubble parameter by the BOSS collaboration, $H(2.34)=222 \pm 7 ~\mathrm{km~s^{-1}~Mpc^{-1}}$, can be accommodated by the phenomenological interacting models introduced above.
+In order to gain some intuition before performing the proper statistical analysis, let us see whether the measured value of the Hubble parameter by the BOSS Collaboration, $H(2.34)=222 \pm 7 ~\mathrm{km~s^{-1}~Mpc^{-1}}$, can be accommodated by the phenomenological interacting models introduced above.
 From this perspective, we compare the Hubble parameter constructed theoretically with its observational value at $z = 2.34$.

-In order to compute the value of the Hubble parameter from Eqs.~\eqref{H2},~\eqref{int_DE}, and~\eqref{int_DM}, one needs several cosmological parameters such as $H_0$, $\Omega_{DE}^{0}$, $\Omega_{DM}^{0}$, and $\Omega_{b}^{0}$.
-The standard $\Lambda$CDM parameters found from the \textit{Planck} analysis were used by the BOSS collaboration (listed in Table\ \ref{table:BOSS_parameters}).
-We first use these parameters to construct $H(z)$, and we show the resulting Hubble parameter at $z=2.34$ with respect to the coupling constant $\xi$ in the left panel of Fig.~\ref{fig:theoretical}.
-Alternatively, in the right panel of Fig.~\ref{fig:theoretical}, we use the adjusted cosmological parameters found in\ \cite{Costa:2013sva} from the analysis of the interacting model using\ \textit{Planck}, BAO, SnIa, and $H_{0}$ data.
+In order to compute the value of the Hubble parameter from Eqs.~\eqref{H2},~\eqref{int_DE}, and~\eqref{int_DM}, one needs several cosmological parameters such as $H_0$, $\Omega_\mathrm{DE}^{0}$, $\Omega_\mathrm{DM}^{0}$, and $\Omega_\mathrm{b}^{0}$.
+The standard $\Lambda$CDM parameters found from the Planck analysis were used by the BOSS Collaboration (listed in Table\ \ref{table:BOSS_parameters}).
+We first use these parameters and the dark energy EoS set to\footnote{The interacting models are not well defined at the perturbative level if $\omega_\mathrm{DE}=-1$, so we view $\omega_\mathrm{DE}=-1$ as a limit in this case.} $\omega_\mathrm{DE}=-1$ to construct $H(z)$, and we show the resulting Hubble parameter at $z=2.34$ with respect to the coupling constant $\xi$ in the left panel of Fig.~\ref{fig:theoretical}.
+Alternatively, in the right panel of Fig.~\ref{fig:theoretical}, we use the adjusted cosmological parameters found in Ref.\ \cite{Costa:2013sva} (including $\omega_\mathrm{DE}\neq -1$) from the analysis of the interacting models using Planck, BAO, type Ia supernovae (SnIa), and $H_{0}$ data.
 The goal of using different sets of cosmological parameters is to see if the parameters adjusted to the interacting models yield a different prediction than the parameters adjusted to $\Lambda$CDM.